leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 ### Enabling SSH root login and make root owner of /root

 By default, Debian 9 comes with root login disabled.
-In order to enable it, it is necessary to edit the "sshd_config" file under /etc/ssh.
+In order to enable it, it is necessary to edit the `sshd_config` file under /etc/ssh.
 For this, use the next command:

 ```
 sed -i 's/#PermitRootLogin prohibit-password/PermitRootLogin yes/g' /etc/ssh/sshd_config